Thousands Flee Wildfires In Canadas Far North - UrduPoint

 Flights to nearby Alberta province were scheduled to depart Yellowknife starting at 1:00 pm (1900 GMT) Thursday.

-"Kilometers of vehicles started leaving yesterday, and there were folks flying out yesterday and today," she told public broadcaster CBC.
+"Kilometers of vehicles started leaving yesterday, and there were folks flying out yesterday and today," Alty said.

-A wildfire was within 16 kilometers (10 miles) of Yellowknife on Thursday.
+NW Territories environment minister Shane Thompson warned late Wednesday: "Without rain, it is possible (the fire) will reach the city outskirts by the weekend." - Massive evacuation - Crews scrambled to erect fire barriers as one fire got to within 16 kilometers (10 miles) of Yellowknife on Thursday.
+Water bombers were seen flying low over the city, and swooping in to fill up at a nearby lake.

+Prime Minister Justin Trudeau was to convene an incident response group later Thursday.